S – Telephone Signposting Toolkit

 • New changes in vision

-• Have a weakened immune system e.g. chemotherapy, on immunosuppressant drugs
+• Have a weakened immune system e.g. having chemotherapy, taking immunosuppressant drugs

 • Are 17 years old or younger